 Furthermore, scleral lenses support the eye’s natural healing process due to the reservoir of fluid that sits between the cornea and the back of the lens.
 This keeps the eye in a constant state of hydration for optimal recovery.

-Call The Scleral Lens Center at Drs.
+Call Drs.
 Farkas, Kassalow, Resnick & Associates to find out more about scleral lenses and to determine whether they are right for you.

-Dr. Farkas, Dr. Kassalow, and Dr. Resnick serves patients in New York City, The East Side, Roslyn, Nassau County, and throughout New York.
+our eye doctors serves patients in New York City, Roslyn, Long Island, Nassau County, and throughout New York.